Project Title: Identification of cell types underlying genomic evolution in primates and how this relates to genetic risk for brain disorders

 Location: Sir Michael Uren Hub, White City Campus

 During my undergraduate degree I was fortunate enough to spend a year at the University of Melbourne, where I took the Principles of Neuroscience module.
-With each lecture being vastly different but just as interesting to the last, I soon realised I would never be bored as a neuroscientist.
-As a result, I returned to King’s and specialised in neuroscience during my final year.
+With each lecture being vastly different but just as interesting as the last, I soon realised I would never be bored as a neuroscientist.
+As a result, I returned to King’s College London and specialised in neuroscience during my final year.

 In 2019 I was awarded a 4.5 year MRC DTP Studentship.
 Having gained experience in the lab, I then wanted to understand how I could apply computational techniques to continue addressing scientific questions.
-As part of my studentship I completed the MRes in Experimental Neuroscience, during which I undertook three computational projects in comparative genomics, Alzheimer’s disease epigenomics, and Parkinson’s disease genomics.
+As part of my studentship I completed the MRes in Experimental Neuroscience, during which I undertook three computational projects related to evolution, genomics, and neurodegenerative disease.